 Eligibility Eligibility Definition Source Documentation - Eligibility 5 % eligibility exception for youth who are not low income Not more than five percent (5%) of youth may be covered individuals except that they are not low income.
 A "covered individual" is: • An in-school youth OR • An out- of-school youth who is: • a recipient of a secondary school diploma or equivalent who is low-income OR • a low-income individual who requires additional assistance to enter into or complete an educational program to secure or hold employment.
-A hard copy or scanned-in copy of the documentation is required.
-5% Limitation for in- school youth requiring additional assistance No more than five percent (5%) of in-school youth participants may be those who are eligible because they require additional assistance to complete an educational program or to secure or hold employment.
-A hard copy or scanned-in copy of the documentation is required.
-Military Selective Service All males born after December 31, 1959 to be registered with the U.S. Military Selective Service.
+Additional Assistance: Intake Application or Enrollment Form Case notes Needs Assessment Individual Service Strategy (ISS) Self-Attestation 5% Limitation for in- school youth requiring additional assistance No more than five percent (5%) of in-school youth participants may be those who are eligible because they require additional assistance to complete an educational program or to secure or hold employment.
+Additional Assistance: Intake Application or Enrollment Form Case notes Needs Assessment Individual Service Strategy (ISS) Self-Attestation Military Selective Service All males born after December 31, 1959 to be registered with the U.S. Military Selective Service.
 Section 189(h) of WIOA requires individuals to be in compliance with Section 3 of the Military Selective Service Act (50 USC Appr.452) in order to participate in WIOA Title IB funded programs.
 Staff must follow operational guidance issued by DWD on verifying that a male customer born after December 31, 1959 is registered with the U.S. Military Selective Service.
 This includes local management coordinating and publishing a policy for non-registered males, age 26+ and born after December 31, 1959.
-The following source documents verify the registration: Acknowledgement letter from the Selective Service Form DD-214 Screen printout of the Selective Service Verification site: www.sss.gov/RegVer/wfVerification.aspx ( Staff enters last name, SSN and date of birth at website.
-Printout includes Selective Service number and date of birth as confirmation for data validation) Selective Service Registration Card Selective Service Verification Form (form 3A) Stamped Post Office Receipt of Registration A hard copy or scanned-in copy of the documentation is required.
+The following source documents verify the registration: Acknowledgement letter from the Selective Service Form DD-214 Screen printout of the Selective Service Verification site: www.sss.gov/RegVer/wfVerification.aspx (Staff enters last name, SSN and date of birth at website.
+Printout includes Selective Service number and date of birth as confirmation for data validation) Selective Service Registration Card Selective Service Verification Form (form 3A) Stamped Post Office Receipt of Registration